crate/services-docs/docs/index.md

 analyzing massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.

-Customers are operating CrateDB clusters that store information in the range of billions of records, and terabytes of data, equally accessible without any retrieval penalty on data point age.
+Users are operating CrateDB clusters that store information in the range of billions of records, and terabytes of data, equally accessible without any retrieval penalty on data point age.